jguhit/MadGraph-/README.md

 6. source setupRivet.sh
 7. mkdir Rivet
 8. cd Rivet
-9. Download files on the folder Rivet_Analysis_2 folder (uploaded in the repository)
+9. Download files on the folder RivetFiles folder (uploaded in the repository)
 10. rivet -a ATLAS_2019_I00001 --pwd fifo.hepmc (The output file is a Rivet.yoda file)
 11. rivet-mkhtml --mc-errs -o Test Rivet.yoda